LuminousLynx/search-query/search_query/query_analyzer/analyzer_README.md

 # Now, call Query Analyzer:
 analyzer = QueryAnalyzer()
-analyzer.analyze_yield(query=query, platform="crossref")
+analyzer.analyze_yield(query=query, platform="colrev.crossref")
 ```

 Parameters for Query Analyzer:

 - query: the query object built within the file
-- platform: the search source where you want to perform the query (for now, only crossref is accessible)
+- platform: the search source where you want to perform the query (for now, only crossref and PubMed are accessible)

+If you decide to search with Crossref, Query Analyzer will use its yield estimation as Crossref does not support nested queries in its API.
+Yields for complex queries will be estimated with the help of DOI samples.
+Searching with PubMed will directly request the total yield of the given (sub-)query.

+**Please remember to always add "colrev" to the platform argument.
+Otherwise, the search will not work.
+Further search tools might be implemented in the future.**

 ## UI